-In this talk, Michael Kimmel invites men into the fight for gender equality.
-At Kinship United, we face this issue head on by protecting girls from female genital mutilation, making sure they have the same educational opportunities as their male counterparts, and raising a generation of young men to respect women.
+In his TED talk, Michael Kimmel invites men into the fight for gender equality.
+And at Kinship United, we face this issue head on by protecting girls from female genital mutilation, making sure they have the same educational opportunities as their male counterparts, and raising a generation of young men to respect women.

-If you are interested in more information on gender equality and inequality in the developing countries where we work, as well as the importance of education for women, read our article here.
+If you're interested in more information on gender equality and inequality in the developing countries where we work, as well as the importance of education for women, read our article here.